Black comedy: Nature and functions

-Italian comedian Daniele Luttazzi discussed gallows humour focusing on the particular type of laughter that it arouses (risata verde or groen lachen), and said that grotesque satire, as opposed to ironic satire, is the one that most often arouses this kind of laughter.
+Italian comedian Daniele Luttazzi discussed gallows humor focusing on the particular type of laughter that it arouses (risata verde or groen lachen), and said that grotesque satire, as opposed to ironic satire, is the one that most often arouses this kind of laughter.
 In the Weimar era Kabaretts, this genre was particularly common, and according to Luttazzi, Karl Valentin and Karl Kraus were the major masters of it.

 Black comedy is common in professions and environments where workers routinely have to deal with dark subject matter.
-This includes police officers, firefighters, ambulance crews, military personnel, journalists, and funeral directors, where it is an acknowledged coping mechanism.
+This includes police officers, firefighters, ambulance crews, military personnel, journalists, lawyers, and funeral directors, where it is an acknowledged coping mechanism.
 It has been encouraged within these professions to make note of the context in which these jokes are told, as outsiders may not react the way that those with mutual knowledge do.

 A 2017 study published in the journal Cognitive Processing concludes that people who appreciate dark humor "may have higher IQs, show lower aggression, and resist negative feelings more effectively than people who turn up their noses at it."

-Examples

-There are multiple recorded instances of humorous last words and final statements.
-For example, author and playwright Oscar Wilde was destitute and living in a cheap boarding house when he found himself on his deathbed.
-There are variations on what his exact words were, but his reputed last words were, "Either that wallpaper goes or I do."